How to Create a Memorandum

 While a memorandum is a useful tool, there are some important things to keep in mind:

-• Contact Information: Ensure that your executor knows how to reach each person listed in your memorandum, especially if they are not familiar with certain beneficiaries.
-Including contact details can help avoid confusion.
+- Contact Information: Ensure that your executor knows how to reach each person listed in your memorandum, especially if they are not familiar with certain beneficiaries.
+Understanding the basics of beneficiaries and including contact details can help avoid confusion.

 For additional information on what should and should not be included in your memorandum and updating your memorandum, see our article, The Basics of a Memorandum.